Measure and Analyze

 1. On the side toolbar > > Tools tab > Area.

-3. Click any point on the terrain/plane to define the start point of the measurement, and then click to set the second point and again for each additional point.
-Right-click to finish the measurement.
-The calculated area and perimeter area displayed in the area measurement panel, while only the area measurement is displayed in the 3D Window.
+2. Click any point on the terrain/plane to define the start point of the measurement, and then click to set the second point and again for each additional point.
+Right-click to finish.
+If you want to delete the last point drawn, click Undo .
+The calculated area and perimeter area are displayed in the area measurement panel and in the 3D Window.

 Measure Volume Added or Removed